joneschrisan/md5/README.md

 ### Windows

 This may sound funny but install perl first.
 Windows does not come with perl installed as standard.

-You can get perl by going [here](https://www.perl.org/get.html)
+You can get perl by going to [https://www.perl.org/get.html](https://www.perl.org/get.html)

 Remove the first line of the script ```!#/usr/bin/perl```